 After giving your rubric a Name, set the rubric Status using the drop down menu.

-Once you are ready to associate the rubric with a tool such as a Dropbox, set this status to “Published”.
+Once you are ready to associate the rubric with a tool such as an Assignment, set this status to “Published”.

 Draft - The initial status of a rubric.
 Draft rubrics are not yet available for new associations.

 Published - Associations can be made with published rubrics.
 Once a rubric has an association, you cannot change the rubric's name, description, levels, and criteria.